o-lieh/FASM-Mini-Programs/README.md

 ## FASM Mini Programs

-This repository contains a collection of small programs written in FASM for a course by xorpd.
+This repository contains a collection of small programs written in FASM for a course by xorpd(https://github.com/xorpd).

 ## Requirements